TAJ-Tech/open.fda.gov/README.md

 # 9. Designing solutions for stories

 We converted each story into a design and then implemented it.
-By keeping the solution simple we avoided the need for a separate artifact.
 The approach kept the design simple so that a separate artifact need not be created for every solution and the High Level Design document suffices.
 When needed, the design is explained and added to the artifacts.

 # 10. Implementing the design
 Designs are implemented in code and tested out based on the solution.